 In this section, we provide computer simulations to demonstrate the effectiveness of the proposed trajectory optimization algorithms.
 In these experiments, the POIs are placed independently according to a uniform distribution in an $1500 \times 1500 \text{ m}^2$ area.
-Unless mentioned otherwise, we assume that the number of POIs is I = 50, the radii of the circular restricted regions are uniformly distributed within [50,100] meters, and the minimum required surveillance durations are vhile it is possible to update the visiting sequence also uniformly distributed within [20,50] seconds.
+Unless mentioned otherwise, we assume that the number of POIs is I = 50, the radii of the circular restricted regions are uniformly distributed within [50,100] meters, and the minimum required surveillance durations are also uniformly distributed within [20,50] seconds.
 The Authorized licensed use limited to: National Tsing Hua Univ..
-Downloaded on May 12,2025 at 15:34:04 UTC from IEEE Xplore.
-Restrictions apply. maximum flight velocity is set as $v{\text{max}} = 5 \text{ m/s}$ in between POIs, and the discrete points on the circular boundaries of the regions are equally spaced by 20 meters.
+Downloaded on June 17,2024 at 16:18:44 UTC from IEEE Xplore.
+Restrictions apply.

+maximum flight velocity is set as $v{\text{max}} = 5$ m/s in between POIs, and the discrete points on the circular boundaries of the regions are equally spaced by 20 meters.
 That is, the number of discrete points, i.e., $J_i$ , is uniformly distributed between 16 and 31.
 The results are averaged over 20 realizations of the POI deployment.